-- Unreliable and defective mass-produced and imported product due to different manufacturing techniques and levels of quality standards. - Many mass produced vinyl windows are made with lower grade materials. - PVC in not as rigid as wood or aluminum and thus is only effective for relatively small windows.
-(They can be fitted with internal metal stiffners.) - PVC is a little tricky for sealant adhesion sometimes caulking materials doesn't stick to it.
+- Manufacturing techniques and levels of quality standards vary greatly. - Many mass produced vinyl windows are made with lower grade materials. - PVC in not as rigid as wood or aluminum and thus is only effective for relatively small windows.
+(They can be fitted with internal metal stiffners.)
+Vinyl windows will also require thicker frames. - PVC is a little tricky for sealant adhesion sometimes caulking materials doesn't stick to it.
 When working with any substrate, and especially PVC, you must do adhesion tests before applying sealants.